Mrhayor/React-todoList/README.md

-A todo-list that adds input data and deletes them
+a todo-list created with react that adds and delete list item